-- g.
+g.
 Stormwater Treatment Design.

-Any changes to the stormwater treatment design, as long as the changes retain compliance with regional water quality standards regulations. - h.
-Other modifications of a similar nature to those listed above that are deemed minor by the Director of Planning and Community Preservation are in keeping with the purpose and intent of the approved Specific Plan and are in conformance with the General Plan.
+Any changes to the stormwater treatment design, as long as the changes retain compliance with regional water quality standards regulations.

+- h.
+Other modifications of a similar nature to those listed above that are deemed minor by the City Manager and Director of Planning and Community Preservation are in keeping with the purpose and intent of the approved Specific Plan and are in conformance with the General Plan. - Increases to floor area, the location and number of one-story homes, or number of parking spaces within the public park's parking lot shall not be considered minor modifications.